pyg-team/pytorch_geometric/docs/source/tutorial/multi_gpu_vanilla.rst

 For many large scale, real-world datasets, it may be necessary to scale-up training across multiple GPUs.
 This tutorial goes over how to set up a multi-GPU training  pipeline in :pyg:`PyG` with :pytorch:`PyTorch` via :class:`torch.nn.parallel.DistributedDataParallel`, without the need for any other third-party libraries (such as :lightning:`PyTorch Lightning`).
-Note that this approach is based on data-parallelism, which means that each GPU runs an identical copy of the model; you might want to look into `PyTorch FSDP <https://arxiv.org/abs/2304.11277>`_ if you want to scale your model across devices.
+Note that this approach is based on data-parallelism.
+This means that each GPU runs an identical copy of the model; you might want to look into `PyTorch FSDP <https://arxiv.org/abs/2304.11277>`_ if you want to scale your model across devices.
-Data-parallelism allows you to increase the batch-size by aggregating gradients from across GPUs and then doing the same optimizer step within every model replica.
+Data-parallelism allows you to increase the batch size of your model by aggregating gradients across GPUs and then sharing the same optimizer step within every model replica.
-This `DDP+MNIST-tutorial by Princeton university <https://github.com/PrincetonUniversity/multi_gpu_training/tree/main/02_pytorch_ddp#overall-idea-of-distributed-data-parallel>`_ has some nice illustrations of the process.
+This `DDP+MNIST-tutorial <https://github.com/PrincetonUniversity/multi_gpu_training/tree/main/02_pytorch_ddp#overall-idea-of-distributed-data-parallel>`_  by the Princeton University has some nice illustrations of the process.

 Specifically this tutorial shows how to train a :class:`~torch_geometric.nn.models.GraphSAGE` GNN model on the :class:`~torch_geometric.datasets.Reddit` dataset.
 For this, we will use :class:`torch.nn.parallel.DistributedDataParallel` to scale-up training across all available GPUs.
-We will do this by spawning multiple processes from our python-code which will all run the same function.
+We will do this by spawning multiple processes from our :python:`Python` code which will all execute the same function.
-Per process we set up our model instance and feed data through it utilizing the :class:`~torch_geometric.loader.NeighborLoader`.
+Per process, we set up our model instance and feed data through it by utilizing the :class:`~torch_geometric.loader.NeighborLoader`.
-Gradients are synchronized by wrapping the model in :class:`torch.nn.parallel.DistributedDataParallel` (`also consult the official tutorial <https://pytorch.org/tutorials/intermediate/ddp_tutorial.html>`_), which in turn relies on :class:`torch.distributed`-IPC-facilities.
+Gradients are synchronized by wrapping the model in :class:`torch.nn.parallel.DistributedDataParallel` (as described in its `official tutorial <https://pytorch.org/tutorials/intermediate/ddp_tutorial.html>`_), which in turn relies on :obj:`torch.distributed`-IPC-facilities.

 .. note::
     The complete script of this tutorial can be found at `examples/multi_gpu/distributed_sampling.py <https://github.com/pyg-team/pytorch_geometric/blob/master/examples/multi_gpu/distributed_sampling.py>`_.